Nerwyn/android-tv-card/README.md

 - Default svg icons provided in this card can be used for custom actions by referencing them by name.
 - Alter CSS of all buttons using [`button_style`](#button-style).
 - Alter CSS of an individual button by including a `style` object in a custom action.
-- Button haptics can now be toggled.
+- Button haptics can now be toggled globally or on the individual custom action level.

 [**Fully native slider**](#slider)